 For the presentations, we wanted to give details on both the progress of the construction project and the huge range of events and activities that we have already delivered.
 The success of this activity programme is critical to keeping our side of our contract with the Heritage Lottery Fund.
 Such activities was one of the most important factors in securing £11.4 million of lottery funding so I was very proud to be able to make shareholders aware of just how much has already been achieved.
 We then spent some time looking forward to when the Pier will be open and our plans for making it a major success.

-There are three videos covering each of these elements of the presentation and these will be available to view this website very shortly.
+There are three videos covering each of these elements of the presentation and these are now available to view by following the link below.

 The icing on the cake though was the opportunity to get onto the Pier and walk more than half its length on the newly restored structure and decking.
 BBC South East were also on hand to capture this historic occasion.
 The response was overwhelmingly positive from everyone who took up the chance to see progress at first hand and to connect with sea and sky.

 I want to thank all those many shareholders who took the trouble to talk to me and members of our team to express their appreciation of the event.
 And I also want to thank the White Rock Theatre team and our own superb volunteers, for making the event run so smoothly.

 Finally i would just like to say how encouraged I was that we have made another major step towards restoring Hastings Pier to the local – and wider – community with the support of our many important stakeholders, including shareholders and funders.

 We all look forward to the continued, and successful, development of our unique enterprise.

 A great deal of work, enormous local, regional and national support and very substantial financial awards have enabled this project to take shape.
 The following organizations have been, and will continue to be, vital to the economic health and success of this project: